Tayokanch/Diary-API/README.md

 ## 🧪 How to Test the APPLICATION

-The NoteWatch API is securely available over HTTPS at https://notewatch.tayolabs.dev, with TLS managed by Cloudflare and requests routed through Nginx to the backend services.
+The DiaryHUB API is securely available over HTTPS at https://notewatch.tayolabs.dev, with TLS managed by Cloudflare and requests routed through Nginx to the backend services.